dknight/whoopee/2022-06-01 info-warn-error.md

 print() --> prints empty line
 print("") --> prints empty line print("Hello") --> Hello
 print("Hello", " ", "World", 42) --> Hello	World	42 (tab separated)
 ```

 Complex data structures, such as tables, cannot be printed using the `print`
 function.
-Usually, for complex data structures, it prints the address in the
+For the complex data structures, it prints the address in the
 computer's memory.
 To print out a table, you need to use loops, 3rd party
 libraries, or your homemade solutions.
 Lua is supposed to be as minimal
-as possible, and there is no magic function like `console.log()` in
+as possible, and there is no magic function like `console.log()` in JavaScript.
-<abbr title="Tool of evil">JavaScript</abbr>.

 Consider: